oxheadalpha/teztnets/README.md

 ### `--network` endpoint for Tezos node

-Tezos nodes supports downloading of network specification from a json endpoint: `tezos-node config init --network https://teztnets.xyz/<TEZTNET NAME>`
+Tezos nodes supports downloading of network specification from a json endpoint: `octez-node config init --network https://teztnets.xyz/<TEZTNET NAME>`

 The Teztnet platform creates and exposes such endpoints.